sbshah97/Old-Blog/_posts/2017-02-17-introduction-to-git.markdown

 ---

 ##### Definition

-* **Git** (/ɡɪt/) is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.<br><br>
+* Git is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
+To check in the version of Git in your system type in the following command!<br>
+{% highlight git %}
+git --version
+{% endhighlight %}

-* It is primarily used for software development, but it can be used to keep track of changes in any files.<br><br>

-* **GitHub** is a website which allows users to use Git and put their files online and keep a track of the changes in them as well as helping in coordinating work between different people.<br><br>
+* It is primarily used for software development, but it can be used to keep track of changes in any files.
+GitHub is a website which allows users to use Git and put their files online and keep a track of the changes in them as well as helping in coordinating work between different people.<br>

-* GitHub is primarily used by large as well as small IT Companies as well as upcoming startups.<br><br>
+* GitHub is primarily used by large as well as small IT Companies as well as upcoming startups.<br>

 ##### How To Get Started?